ibm-cloud-docs/vfsa/getting-started.md

 * Unified Threat Management (UTM)
 * Enterprise

-Each license includes a different set of features and options, and the following table outlines the differences.
+Each license includes a different set of features and options, as shown on the [FortiGate Security Bundles page](https://www.fortinet.com/support/support-services/fortiguard-security-subscriptions/fortigate-security-bundles).
+The following table outlines the differences:

 | License Name                     | Features/Security Services                       |
 |----------------------------------|--------------------------------------------------|